 - A Faith that does Justice presents: The weekly word Each week, the group publishes a teaching by a faith leader on issues of spirituality and social justice to help readers live their faiths more fully.
-This week's word: The Spiritual exercises of Ignatius Loyola - the Kingdom of Christ.
+This week's word: The Spiritual exercises of Ignatius Loyola, Second Week - Jesus' Return to Galilee.
 If you'd like to sign up to automatically receive the next "Weekly Word" in your email inbox, you can do so at their website by following this link.